 Built for Bergur-Huginn by Vard Aukra in Norway, Vestmannaey is expected to be followed shortly by sister vessel Bergey, and then a further five for fishing companies Skinney-Thinganes, Útgerðarfélag Akureyringa and Gjögur.

-The new thinking doesn’t stop there as this new series is fitted out with the latest in permanent magnet electric winches from Seaonics, with Scantrol autotrawl control systems.
+The new thinking doesn't stop there as this new series is fitted out with the latest in permanent magnet electric winches from Norwegian supplier Seaonics, with Scantrol autotrawl control systems.

-According to skipper Birgir Thór Sverrisson who brought the new trawler home from Norway, Vestmannaey is a very quiet ship and the engines can hardly be heard.
+According to skipper Birgir Thór Sverrisson who sailed the new trawler home from Norway, Vestmannaey is a very quiet ship and the engines can hardly be heard.

 "It's a fantastic ship in every way and very well equipped," he said, commenting that it is a big step from the old Vestmannaey the new trawler replaces.

 "There are much better facilities compared to the old Vestmannaey.
 That includes the working areas in the wheelhouse and the catch handling deck, and there are big changes there."

 The new Vestmannaey won't be fishing right away, as the catch handling systems have yet to be fitted, and Birgir Thór Sverrisson expects the new trawler to be ready for sea at the end of August or in early September.

 If you are interested in exhibiting, sponsoring, attending or speaking at 2020 IceFish please call +44 01329 825 335 or email firstname.lastname@example.org.